eggnaut/da-vinci/docs/README.md

 EggEngine.module.dependencies()
 ```
 5. Run/execute the Python file.
-6. You're ready to use EggEngine!
+6. You're ready to use da vinci!
 7. You can now delete this file.

 ## Integration: